Salaah01/django-action-triggers/docs/source/message_brokers/kafka.rst

 Kafka Configuration
 -------------------

+The following configuration options must be set in the Django settings to configure the Kafka message broker:

+- `conn_details.bootstrap_servers`: The list of Kafka brokers to connect to.
-In the Kafka configuration, you must set the `params.topic` to specify the topic where messages will be sent when a trigger is activated.
+- `params.topic`: The topic where messages will be sent when a trigger is activated.

 Example Configuration in `settings.py`
 --------------------------------------